TedSpinks/pipeline-scheduler-example/README.md

 # pipeline-scheduler-example

+## Deprecation Notice

+This step have moved to https://github.com/codefresh-io/steps/tree/master/incubating/codefresh-run-dynamic.
+All future updates will be in that repo.

 ## Directions for installing the custom typed step

 1. Look up your Codefresh account name in the UI, or in the CLI via `codefresh auth get-contexts`